Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 Since marijuana plants absorb water through leaves, keeping weed within this humidity range will ensure that they have the moisture they need without forcing the roots to intake water too quickly, which can cause problems with increased nutrient uptake leading to nutrient burn.

-Best humidity for weed plants during flowering
+Best humidity during flowering

 During flowering, the best humidity for growing weed is slightly lower than during the vegetative stage.
 Lowering the humidity level for your grow room to 40-50% is best to reduce changes of issues with bud rot.